bytecodealliance/wasm-micro-runtime/doc/build_wamr.md

 iwasm <AOT file>
 ```

-(4) To enable the `LLVM Lazy JIT` mode, firstly we should build LLVM library:
+(4) To enable the LLVM ORCJIT with the lazy compilation, firstly we should build LLVM library:
 ``` Bash
 cd product-mini/platforms/linux/
 ./build_llvm.sh     (The llvm source code is cloned under <wamr_root_dir>/core/deps/llvm and auto built)